Jedidiah82/Analytics-GIS-GeoAI-Portfolio/6_Automation_Reliability/PDF_Report_Generation/README.md

 ## 🧠 Overview

-This project automates the generation of professional PDF reports from structured data and delivers them via email to stakeholders.
+This project automates the generation of **professional PDF reports** from structured data and securely delivers them via email to stakeholders.

-It reflects real-world workflows used in **IT operations, data analytics, and business reporting**, where automated documentation and communication are essential for efficiency and reliability.
+It reflects real-world workflows used in **public health reporting, compliance documentation, analytics communication, and operational governance**, where automated documentation and reliable communication are essential.

 ---